ipetkov/crane/docs/API.md

    * If not specified, the value of `$CARGO_TARGET_DIR` will be used
    * If `CARGO_TARGET_DIR` is not set, cargo's default target location  (i.e.
      `./target`) will be used.

+Note that as an optimization, some dependency artifacts will be symlinked instead of (deeply) copied to `$CARGO_TARGET_DIR`.
+To disable this behavior set `doNotLinkInheritedArtifacts`, and all artifacts will be copied as plain, writable files.

 **Automatic behavior:** if `cargoArtifacts` is set, then `inheritCargoArtifacts "$cargoArtifacts" "$CARGO_TARGET_DIR"` will be run as a